TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Note:

-You can set schedule function at schedule page.
-(Please go "Setting → Advance → Schedule → Setting") For more details, you can check Section 7.5.
+You can set the schedule function on the Schedule page.
+(Go to "Setting → Advance → Schedule → Setting") For more details, refer to Section 7.5.

 7.5 Schedule